rfg-modding/SyncFaction/README.md

 ## Release

 * rename FF categories as MM/legacy/something, add new for SF mods
+* remove stuff from news page: links dont work, formatting is bad, a lot of content is bad
 * remove hack for old update IDs (rfgcommunityupdate)
 * see if logs look nice without dev mode and with it
 * test on both steam and gog versions